mdaffan/multi-agent-stock-trading/README.md

 5. Trading logic agent monitors the market
 6. When conditions are met, trades are executed
 7. When strategy is complete, the system stops watching

+## Checkpoints & Known Issues

+### Implemented Checkpoints

+- [x] User interface for strategy input
+- [x] Strategy interpretation into structured JSON
+- [x] Market data simulation when APIs are unavailable
+- [x] Basic portfolio management and trade execution
+- [x] Continuous market watching with simulated price updates

+### Pending Checkpoints

+- [ ] Implement proper error handling for API failures
+- [ ] Add visualization of portfolio performance over time
+- [ ] Support for more complex strategy types (e.g., multi-asset strategies)
+- [ ] Implement strategy testing with historical data
+- [ ] Add risk management rules and position sizing
+- [ ] Create a web interface for easier interaction

+### Known Issues

+- **Market Watching Loop**: Currently, the system may exit prematurely if certain conditions aren't met instead of continuing to watch the market.
+This needs to be fixed by improving the conditional logic in the `should_continue_watching` function to properly wait until strategy conditions are met.
+- **API Dependencies**: External API connections (Alpaca) may fail, requiring the use of simulated data mode.

 ## Contributing